Woodley, Berkshire: Sport

-Woodley football team is Woodley United F.C.
-The club was formed in 1904, and it is thought that a team existed in Woodley in the nineteenth century.
-In 2009 Woodley Town ran three teams in the Reading Football League.
-The 1st team won the Senior Division in 2008–09 (Step 7 of the FA National League System) and the BTC Senior Cup to complete the League and Cup double and is a FA Charter Standard Development Club.
+Woodley's football team is Woodley United F.C.
+The club was formed in 1904, though it is thought that a team existed in Woodley in the nineteenth century.
+In 2009, Woodley Town ran three teams in the Reading Football League.
+The 1st team won the Senior Division in 2008–09 (Step 7 of the FA Football Pyramid System) and the BTC Senior Cup to complete the League and Cup double.
+It is a FA Charter Standard Development Club.
 The club runs a youth section, Woodley Town Kestrels, with boys and girls teams from under-7 to under-17 age groups.

 Woodley is home to the Kingfisher Table Tennis Club, who play in the Reading & District League and the Bracknell, Wokingham & District League.
 Kingfisher TTC also participate in the British League.
 In 2019 Maria Tsaptsinos of Kingfisher won the England championship title.
 Southlake Angling Society runs the Southlake fishery near Woodley town centre.
 It was established in the early 1960s on the former estate lake with which it shares its name.
 The Society has added Redlands, a local lake in Hurst, and a stretch of the River Loddon that flows close to the east of Woodley and Earley.
 There is a park run in Woodford park every Saturday, and a junior park run every Sunday.